MilsBees/dnd-campaign/dnd-campaign/NPCs/Wizards/Azuvira.md

 Ruin will find her in the forest on the way to meeting [[Lamorna]] at the [[Wayward Pool]].

+### What does she know?
+Azuvira is surprised that [[Raszu]] and [[Koren Helder|Koren]] sent a party to go look for her.
+They should be aware of potential for time shifts, so the fact that she has been gone for a few weeks shouldn't be too much of a worry.

+With a DC 20 insight check players will be able to discern that she knows what this means and they can see her adjusting some plans in her head.

+Azuvira came to the Feywild to finalize her Plane Shift spell.
+Her goal is to acquire an anchor for each plane of existence.

 ## Stat Block
 See [[Azuvira.pdf|Character Sheet]].